 - GEICO: $453 per year

-The insurer with the highest premium rates in Alaska is Progressive, which has an average annual cost of $714.
+The cheapest option for current and former military members and their families is USAA at an average cost of $328 per year.
+Alternatively, the insurer with the highest premium rates in Alaska is Progressive, which has an average annual cost of $714.

 These prices are only estimates based on rates for an average Alaska driver and should not be used to compare insurance prices.

 Cheapest Full Coverage Car Insurance in Alaska

 Having full coverage insurance in Alaska comes with various benefits, including higher limits and more protection against road accidents and off-road incidents.